 The need to be responsive to the COVID-19 pandemic was critical in defining project interventions.
-The project's priorities in this context did not only strive to meet the capacity needs of relevant institutions to respond to COVID-19, but emphasis was also placed on ensuring specific interventions address the immediate needs of officials and inmates in correctional facilities and litigants attending court sessions.
+The project's priorities in this context did not only strive to meet the capacity needs of relevant institutions to respond to COVID-19, but emphasis was also placed on ensuring specific interventions address the immediate needs of local governments to support their communities respond to the pandemic and adhere to legal frameworks for the prevention of Covid-19.
 The implementation process was mainly guided by strict adherence with NaCOVERC COVID-19 regulations to ensure the safety of staff and project beneficiaries especially in remote communities in the regions.
-Between 2019-2021, the project supported targeted short-term interventions geared towards addressing the immediate needs and priorities of justice sector institutions and the HRCSL with a strong focus on strengthening the staff and institutional capacities and to empower right-holders with the requisite knowledge on human rights and the laws of Sierra Leone.